There are several steps in getting approval and laying a new mooring:

 The Resource Consent Application

-Moorings Northland can prepare Resource Consent Applications for FREE.
-We can suggest locations where new moorings can be installed and prepare an application on behalf of mooring owners to the Northland Regional Council.
+Moorings Northland can suggest locations where new moorings can be installed and prepare an application on behalf of mooring owners to the Northland Regional Council.
 It usually takes 8-12 weeks for consent.
 Currently the Northland Regional Council has a moratorium on the installation of new moorings in “high priority areas”.
 Call us for more information or link to Northland Regional Council.

 Engineering Assembly and Installation

-Once the mooring system has been designed, we will engineer and assemble the new mooring.
+Once the mooring system has been designed with reference to the NRC guidelines, we assemble the new mooring.
 It will then be installed in accord with the Northland Regional Council resource consent application.

 Certificate of Inspection